awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 + `ec2:DescribeAvailabilityZones`: To view and select a specific Availability Zone\.
 + `ec2:DescribeNetworkInterfaces`: To view and select existing network interfaces for the selected subnet\.
 + To add outbound rules to VPC security groups, users must be granted permission to use the `ec2:AuthorizeSecurityGroupEgress` API action\.
 To modify or delete existing rules, users must be granted permission to use the relevant `ec2:RevokeSecurityGroup*` API action\.
 + `ec2:CreateTags`: To tag the resources that are created by `RunInstances`\.
-For more information, see [Granting permission to tag resources during creation](supported-iam-actions-tagging.md)\.
+For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.
 If users do not have permission to use this action and they attempt to apply tags on the tagging page of the launch wizard, the launch fails\.
 **Important**
 Be careful about granting users permission to use the `ec2:CreateTags` action, because doing so limits your ability to use the `ec2:ResourceTag` condition key to restrict their use of other resources\.
 If you grant users permission to use the `ec2:CreateTags` action, they can change a resource's tag in order to bypass those restrictions\.
-For more information, see [Controlling access to EC2 resources using resource tags](control-access-with-tags.md)\.
+For more information, see [Control access to EC2 resources using resource tags](control-access-with-tags.md)\.
 + To use Systems Manager parameters when selecting an AMI, you must add `ssm:DescribeParameters` and `ssm:GetParameters` to your policy\. `ssm:DescribeParameters` grants your IAM users the permission to view and select Systems Manager parameters\. `ssm:GetParameters` grants your IAM users the permission to get the values of the Systems Manager parameters\.
 You can also restrict access to specific Systems Manager parameters\.
 For more information, see **Restrict access to specific Systems Manager parameters** later in this section\.

 Currently, the Amazon EC2 `Describe*` API actions do not support resource\-level permissions, so you cannot restrict which individual resources users can view in the launch wizard\.
 However, you can apply resource\-level permissions on the `ec2:RunInstances` API action to restrict which resources users can use to launch an instance\.
 The launch fails if users select options that they are not authorized to use\.